userquin/fix-dts-default-cjs-exports/README.md

 >
 > [unbuild](https://github.com/unjs/unbuild) `v3.5.0` uses the Rollup plugin from this package to fix the default exports in CommonJS modules.

-For older `unplugin` versions, you can add the Rollup plugin from this package using the `rollup:dts:options` hook.
+For older `unbuild` versions, you can add the Rollup plugin from this package using the `rollup:dts:options` hook.

 > [!WARNING]
 >